 Puppy Raisers take in a puppy for up to 24 months.
 They teach the puppy good house manners, basic obedience, and early assistance dog skills while exposing the puppy to as many social situations as possible.
 Puppy Raisers attend a minimum of one training meeting each month and provide a home, food, basic veterinary care and lots of love!

 In our prison puppy program (and no, we don’t send only the “naughty puppies” here) our puppies receive around-the-clock attention and training from carefully-selected inmates.
 The pups also get “prison breaks” or furloughs.
 Prisons are a contained, artificial environment, so we want to ensure our dogs are also comfortable and able to perform their important skills in different kinds of settings.
 Foster Volunteers take the pups home for a weekend or longer and expose them to all the places they’ll need to eventually work in, such as restaurants, stores, and movie theaters.

 When the puppies finally reach about 18 months of age, they make their return trek back to Can Do Canines facility for final training.
-They are assessed by our trainers to find out what they’re best at (ie. smelling low blood sugar, alerting to sounds) and then those skills are further refined.
-When the dog is deemed ready, he or she is partnered with a client and the two begin to train together to ensure they are a good match.
-If they are then you can join Can Do Canines and celebrate along with them at our Graduation Ceremony!
+They are assessed by our trainers to find out what they’re best at (e.g., smelling low blood sugar, alerting to sounds) and then those skills are further refined.
+When the dog is deemed ready, he or she is partnered with a client, and the two begin to train together to ensure they are a good match.
+Once they have completed training, you can join us at Can Do Canines and celebrate along with the new team at our Graduation Ceremony!